mau-p/LogicalWerewolves/docs/index.md

 little girl, who can see the werewolves with a probability $$p_{sw}$$.
 Additionally, every agent $$a$$ has a reliability score $$r_a$$.
 The game has two phases: the day and night phase.
 The phases follow each other consecutively, starting from the night phase.
-The game ends when the amount of werewolves becomes equal to the amount of villagers, or when the villagers have voted away all werewolves.
+The game ends when the number of werewolves becomes equal to the number of villagers, or when the villagers have voted away all werewolves.

 ### Night phase
 During the night phase, the werewolfs vote which villager they should kill.
 Voting happens based on the beliefs that each werewolf has in the sense that they always vote for the agent they deem the most reliable.
 The little girl can spot the werewolfs during the night, and additionally the werewolves can spot the little girl peeking during the night.